Data structures

 Data types

-Polars infers data types from the data.
-Defaults are Int64 and Float64.
-For other options, you can create typed Series by specifying the type:
+Polars infers the data type from the data.
+Defaults are Int64 and Float64, but you can specify another type:

 s2 = pl.Series(range(5), dtype=pl.Int32)